Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Clients SHALL process state changes that occur during the MPD validity duration.
 For example new [=media segments=] will become [=available=] over time if they are referenced by the MPD and old ones become unavailable, even without an MPD update.

 Note: A missing `MPD@minimumUpdatePeriod` attribute indicates an infinite validinity period (the MPD will never be updated).
-The value 0 indicates that the MPD has no validity beyond the moment it is downloaded.
+The value 0 indicates that the MPD has no validity beyond `MPD@publishTime`.
 In such a situation, the client will have to acquire a new MPD whenever it wants to make new [=media segments=] available (no "natural" state changes will occur).

 In practice, clients will also require some time to download and process an MPD update - a service SHOULD NOT assume perfect update timing.
 Conversely, a client SHOULD NOT assume that it can get all updates in time (it may already be attempting to buffer some [=media segments=] that were removed by an MPD update).